 |Native Area||Europe, Asia, North America|

-Because of their clump-forming habit, chives can become easily overcrowded, so dividing the clumps as necessary will help to ensure growth is vigorous.
+Chives like plenty of sun, well-drained soil, and decent moisture.
+It's a good idea to dig in 4 to 6 inches of well-decomposed compost to the soil before planting.
+Because of their clump-forming habit, chives can become easily overcrowded, so dividing the clumps regularly will help to ensure growth remains vigorous.

-Chives are shallow-rooted plants.
-You should carefully consider what you grow around them and watch out for weeds springing up as these can out-compete your chives if you aren't careful.
+In warm climates, they may remain evergreen year-round; in cold climates, they will die back to ground level each fall, returning as perennials in the spring.
+Chives are shallow-rooted plants; carefully consider what you grow around them and watch out for weeds springing up, as these can out-compete the chives if you aren't careful.

-Chives thrive in a full sun position.
-Although they tolerate light shade, they may not produce such an impressive display of flowers.
+Chives thrive in a full sun location Although they tolerate light shade, the flower display will be less impressive in shady locations.

-To produce the best chive harvest, you'll want to plant them in soil that is well-draining, rich. and moist.
-Although they appreciate moisture, if the soil is water-logged and poorly drained, root rot is common.
+To produce the best harvest, you'll want to plant chives in soil that is well-draining, rich. and moist—the same conditions under which onions thrive.

 Chives are a drought-tolerant species once established.
-That doesn't mean that during the hot and dry season, you should neglect to water them.
-To achieve an impressive harvest, ensuring they're kept consistently moist throughout the growing season is recommended.
+That doesn't mean you should neglect to water them during hot, dry weather.
+To achieve an impressive harvest, make sure chives are kept consistently moist throughout the growing season.

-If you aren't always able to keep on top of watering, you could consider mulching.
-Because chives bulbs are located close to the surface of the soil, this can help to conserve moisture.
+If you aren't always able to keep on top of watering duties, you could consider mulching.
+Because chives bulbs are located close to the surface of the soil, this can help to conserve soil moisture.

 Temperature and Humidity

 A cool-season herb, chives produce their best harvest in the spring and fall.
-The extreme summer heat can sometimes result in them going dormant.
+Extreme summer heat can sometimes result in chives going dormant during the middle of the summer.
 Extreme cold can also kill off the foliage, and this is why pot-grown chives are often overwintered indoors.

 If you don't want chives popping up all over your garden, it's a good idea to deadhead the flowers immediately after they have finished blooming.
 This will prevent the seeds from spreading.

-If you want to consume the flowers, pick them immediately after they have fully opened as this is when they'll have the best taste.
+Chives are best used fresh or when frozen immediately after picking.
+They lose their flavor if they are dried for storage.
+If you want to consume the flowers, pick them immediately after they have fully opened, as this is when they'll have the best taste.